psychdatascience/FDS-CourseTwo/FDSIIFinalProjectGuidelines.md

 ##### A Presentation

-The presentation will be a ~10 to 15 minute description of your project given to the class during the last week of classes.
+The presentation will be a ~10 minute (so 5 to 10 slides) description of your project given to the class during the last week of classes.
 It should be basically a presentation of the written report, which means that the slides should consist of the figures from the written report and perhaps some sparse bullet-point slides to assist with the narrative.

 The presentation will also be a team effort.
 You can divide it up however you wish, but everyone on the team should describe some component of the project to the class.
 For example, one person could give the introduction, another person could describe the findings, and the third person could wrap things up with the conclusions.